jontingvold/jontingvold.no-published/README.md

 ### Zoomable image gets blurry on retina on Safari

 Zooming of images uses `transform: scale(1.7)`.
 Here there are a bug in Safari which leads to images being rendered with non-retina resolution.
-Works fine in Chrome.

-**Delevis løst tror jeg med `data-original=""`**
+Works quite good in Chrome, although still not as sharp as normal images.

 ### Table of content not scrollable if longer than screen height